iaa-so-training/github2024_session2/README.md

 - Create a new branch for your changes.
 - Commit your edits and push them to your fork.
 - Submit a pull request to the main repository for review.
+- Do not forget to be clear and specific in your comments.

 ## Dataset Overview